MySQL for PCF

 For more information about these changes, see MySQL Server Tuning and Defaults.

-In previous releases, we’ve advertised the intent to deprecate table locks for all service bindings.
-This has been deferred to a later release.
+In previous releases, Pivotal announced the intent to deprecate table locks for all service bindings.
+However, Pivotal now leaves this choice up to the operator, for more information, see Allow Table Locks.

 The table below shows the enterprise-readiness of each MySQL for PCF topology.
 Consult the Known Issues topic for information about issues in current releases of MySQL for PCF.